 2. Develop a Preparation Timeline

 Like any other exam that you are ever going to take, you must have a timetable to study and prepare for GMAT.
-The only difference is that with GMAT, it is not only about studying it is about planning as well.
-For instance you should plan to have your GMAT results in before the last date of applying to the business school.
+The only difference is that with GMAT, it is not only about exploring it is about planning as well.
+For instance, you should expect to have your GMAT results in before the last date of applying to the business school.

 3. Get Registered

-This is a crucial part of GMAT test prep.
-Get yourself registered as soon as possible so that you have the liberty of selecting the test dates that suit your future plans.
+It is a crucial part of GMAT test prep.
+Get yourself registered as soon as possible so that you have the liberty of selecting the test dates that suit your plans.

 4. Practice, Practice, Practice

 A sure shot way of being well prepared is by practicing the test questions and sample questions as much as you can.
 Attempt everything.
-Don’t leave out any type of questions in your preparation to find out what your weak areas are and then focus on them.
+Don’t leave out any items in your preparation to find out what your weak areas are and then focus on them.